JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 ### Using patterns for topics and table names
 The JDBC does some magic to map topics to tables, but it's not always what we want.
 For example, if we have a topic called `my.topic` it will take `my` as schema name and `topic` as table name.
 More details about [table parsing](https://docs.confluent.io/kafka-connectors/jdbc/current/sink-connector/overview.html#table-parsing) can be found in their docs.

-But, it's likely that we use a pattern for our topics, specially if we are building a Datalake, so we might want to create tables based in a different pattern.
+But, we likely use a pattern for our topics, especially if we are building a Datalake, so we might want to create tables based on a different pattern.
 For example, we could have a topic called `my.first.topic` and we want to create a table called `first_table` in our database.
 This can still be achieved using a `router` and a `table.name.format` property.

 :::tip
 Be aware that not all types accepted in your Kafka topics are accepted in your database, JDBC Driver and/or the JDBC Sink.
-For example, the list of valid types from the perspective of the [JDBC Sink are here](https://github.com/confluentinc/kafka-connect-jdbc/blob/master/src/main/java/io/confluent/connect/jdbc/dialect/PostgreSqlDatabaseDialect.java#L299).
+For example, the list of valid types from the perspective of the [JDBC Sink is here](https://github.com/confluentinc/kafka-connect-jdbc/blob/master/src/main/java/io/confluent/connect/jdbc/dialect/PostgreSqlDatabaseDialect.java#L299).
 :::

 ### Case insensitive
-By default, the JDBC Sink will use quotes for all table and column names, thi is usually fine, but PostgeSQL is case insensitive if quotes are not used, so if your data from Kafka comes with uppercase letters, for example, if you are using `camelCase`, but if you are not using quotes in your database, or you do not want to use them while querying, you should dissable quotes in Kafka Connect with:
+By default, the JDBC Sink will use quotes for all table and column names, which is usually fine, but PostgreSQL is case insensitive if quotes are not used, so if your data from Kafka comes with uppercase letters, for example, if you are using `camelCase`, but if you are not using quotes in your database, or you do not want to use them while querying, you should disable quotes in Kafka Connect with:
 ```
 quote.sql.identifiers=never
 ```